DHTMLX/docs-suite/docs/optimus_guides/index.md

 ---
-sidebar_label: DHTMLX Optimus Framework
+sidebar_label: DHTMLX Optimus framework
 title: Optimus Framework Overview
 description: You can have an overview of Optimus Framework in the documentation of the DHTMLX JavaScript UI library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

-# DHTMLX Optimus Framework
+# DHTMLX Optimus framework

 DHTMLX Optimus is a component-oriented framework for building DHTMLX-based apps.
 The framework is intended to simplify the app building process, namely: